abisop/nuttx-docs/en/platforms/arm/sam34/index.md

 **Microchip SAM4E-EK**.
 Board support was added for the SAM4E-EK development board in NuttX 7.1.
-A fully functional NuttShell (NSH) configuration is available (see `NSH <nsh>`).
+A fully functional NuttShell (NSH) configuration is available (see `NSH <nsh>`{.interpreted-text role="ref"}).
 That NSH configuration includes networking support and support for an AT25 Serial FLASH file system.

 **Development Environments:** 1) Linux with native Linux GNU toolchain,
 2) Cygwin/MSYS with Cygwin GNU Cortex-M3 or 4 toolchain, 3) Cygwin/MSYS